Cost-effective - no canteen to run or ruthless shareholders to please

 - charge a fair and reasonable price.

-And that pretty much sums up my approach.
-So much so that everything I do comes with:
+And that pretty much sums up our approach.

 And you can't get much fairer than that.